 The SimVim firmware is an optimized program code that should synchronize control of a large number of different input/output devices.
 SimVimCockpit interface doesn't allow to use the controller board as a "usual" Arduino and users can't add any custom code, as there is no Arduino sketch, and the plugin uploads firmware directly to the board.
 At this moment we are using Atmega2560 as a convenient and easily available controller platform for SimVim firmware.

 In SimVimCockpit you can make almost everything without the need for additional coding.
 The Interface is supposed to be self-sufficient in creating any I/O configuration, as it will support a large variety of I/O devices, and the ability to provide conditions for complex interaction of these devices with simulator data and each other.
-But, we plan to include the option to connect a programmable slave board to the master controller for additional functionality.
+But, we are considering the option to connect a programmable slave board to the master controller for additional functionality.